nolar/kopf/docs/authentication.rst

 by the login handlers, the API calls fail, and so does the operator.

 This internal logic is hidden from the operator developers, but it is worth knowing how it works internally.
-See `Vault`.
+See :class:`Vault`.